Sole Representative visa – overseas business

 - an employee of an overseas newspaper, news agency or broadcasting organization posted on a long-term assignment to the UK

-Our UK Immigration Solicitors have supported businesses in their expansion to the UK by enabling their key representatives to move there to set up their branch/subsidiary.
+Our UK Immigration Solicitors have supported in their expansion of businesses to the UK by enabling their key representatives to move there to set up their branch/subsidiary.
 If you are looking for UK visa consultants for assistance with sole representative visa application, you can contact us.

 View related links: